How to Convert Israeli Bank Statements to Excel

 • Trace a sample of rows back to the original PDF or export file so you know the converted output is defensible.

-For bank reconciliation, the main question is whether the spreadsheet reflects the statement faithfully enough to compare balances, match transactions, and spot missing entries.
-For import into accounting software, you need one more layer of control: column order, sign logic, date formatting, and encoding must all be stable enough for the target system to ingest without creating new errors.
+For bank reconciliation, the spreadsheet must reflect the statement faithfully enough to compare balances, match transactions, and spot missing entries.
+For import into accounting software, column order, sign logic, date formatting, and encoding must also be stable.
 If you want a deeper process for reviewing converted bank statement data before reconciliation, use that review before you post anything into your ledger.

 CSV files deserve extra caution with Israeli bank data.
 A file can look correct immediately after export, then break when you reopen it in a spreadsheet app that guesses the wrong encoding or separator.
-That is where Hebrew text can become unreadable, delimiters can shift, and a clean Israeli bank statement to CSV workflow can quietly become unreliable.
 Reopen the file in the application your team actually uses, save a test copy, and confirm the Hebrew descriptions, amounts, and date columns still behave correctly.

 If you process Israeli bank statements every month, test one statement for each bank and account type before you reuse the workflow.
-Bank Hapoalim, Bank Leumi, and other banks can produce different export patterns depending on channel, account type, and file format.
 If the bank's own export already gives you clean, structured data, use it.
 If it does not, preserve Hebrew accurately first, then standardize the file before reconciliation or import.

 Extract invoice data to Excel with natural language prompts